mayanmilis/wedding-rsvp/client/README.md

 # Wedding RSVP
-### The app allows guests to confirm the arrival of the wedding.
+### The app allows guests to confirm their arrival at the wedding.
 The hosts can view the guest list using a user name and password.

 ### App link: https://wedding-rsvp1.herokuapp.com/